 Using the above measure of smoothness, the smoothest function interpolating a set of values is a natural cubic spline.
 I’ll explain this definition from right to left: first I’ll explain what a spline is, then a cubic spline, then a natural cubic spline.
 Cubic splines are very commonly used in graphical applications.

 A spline is a function made by piecing together other functions.
-Most splines are piecewise polynomials, though their are other kinds of splines, such as trigonometric splines that are piecewise trig functions.
+Most splines are piecewise polynomials, though there are other kinds of splines, such as trigonometric splines that are piecewise trig functions.
 The term “spline” comes from a mechanical device for drawing curves.

 A cubic spline is formed by piecing together cubic polynomials.
 That is, the restriction of f to any interval between two x-values, from xi to xi+1 is a cubic polynomial.
 These piecewise cubic polynomials are formed by making their first and second derivatives match where they join.
 This makes a cubic spline curve appear very smooth.